telliott99/MySwift2/chapter1/compiling_swift.rst

     Hello Swift world
     >

-Now I find that you can just do:
+Now, recently, I found that you can just do:

 .. sourcecode:: bash